 How to Ensure Safety While Using Wood Fireplace Insert?

 Wrongly installed fireplace inserts might be more dangerous than you think.
 Maintenance is also important, but installing it properly should be your main goal.
-We have a whole guide on how to properly use a fireplace if you want more details.
+We have a guide on using a fireplace if you want more details.

 How do you know if you installed your insert correctly?